The brain is one of the most undervalued organs.

 Deep fried foods

-Cooking oils, primarily vegetables oils, are structurally changed when heated to high temperatures.
+Cooking oils, primarily vegetable oils, are structurally changed when heated to high temperatures.
 When heated, these oils produce aldehydes, toxic compounds that have been associated with increased risk for dementia (56, 57).
 This doesn’t include concerns for increased cancer or heart disease.

 The oils most susceptible to heat-induced structural changes are the polyunsaturated fatty acids found in soybean, corn safflower, peanut, sunflower, and canola oil (58)